 Salaries, including compensation for extracurricular assignments over and above the duties associated with a staff member’s regularly assigned duties, will be determined in accordance with salary schedules and salary placement guidelines established by the Board and/or policies adopted by the Board which are consistent with salary schedules and salary placement provisions of negotiated agreements.

 It is the staff member’s responsibility to provide all information necessary for placement on the salary schedule to the office in accordance with timelines established by the district and negotiated agreements.

+Unofficial transcripts will be suitable for initial hiring and employment.
+However, official transcripts will be required for placement on the salary scale.
+Whenever a request for a lane change is made, it must be accompanied by an official transcript to show completion of the necessary credits.

 COPYRIGHT